What is a Precision Agriculture Technician?

 - Collect information about soil or field attributes, yield data, or field boundaries, using field data recorders and basic geographic information systems (GIS).

 - Create, layer, and analyze maps showing precision agricultural data, such as crop yields, soil characteristics, input applications, terrain, drainage patterns, or field management history.

 - Divide agricultural fields into georeferenced zones, based on soil characteristics and production potentials.

 - Use geospatial technology to develop soil sampling grids or identify sampling sites for testing characteristics such as nitrogen, phosphorus, or potassium content, pH, or micronutrients.

 - Identify areas in need of pesticide treatment by analyzing geospatial data to determine insect movement and damage patterns.

-When polled, Precision Agriculture Technicians say the following skills are most frequently used in their jobs:
+Precision Agriculture Technicians state the following job skills are important in their day-to-day work.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.